The Practice Challenge PT Owners Aren’t Prepared For

 That rigorous training paid off.
-But it didn’t prepare you for running a business.
-Most PT practice owners are missing THE skill that’s essential for growing a successful business.
+But it didn’t prepare you for owning a physical therapy business.
+Most PT practice owners are missing THE skill that’s essential for growing a successful physical therapy business.

 Today I’m talking about that missing skill and how to cultivate it, for the benefit of your practice and your life outside work.